flapjack/flapjack.io/source/sections/5_entities.md

 Return code | Description
 --------- | -----------
-204 | Matching unscheduled maintenance periods were deleted.
+204 | Matching scheduled maintenance periods were deleted.
 403 | **Error** The required 'start_time' parameter was not sent.
 404 | **Error** No matching entities were found.